harsha-simhadri/big-ann-benchmarks/neurips23/streaming/README.md

 4. `delete_runbook.yaml`: A runbook executing all steps in the clustered runbook, but which then deletes a fraction of each cluster.
 5. `final_runbook.yaml`: The NeurIPS 2023 streaming challenge final runbook.
 It takes the `msturing-30M-clustered` dataset and performs several rounds of insertion and deletion in clustered order.
 6. `msmarco-100M_expirationtime_runbook.yaml`: A runbook using the `msmarco-100M` dataset which inserts each point with a randomly chosen expiration time: never, in 200 steps, or in 50 steps.
-7. `wikipedia-35M_expirationtime_runbook.yaml`: A runbook using the `wikipedia-35M` dataset which inserts each point with a randomly chosen expiration time: never, in 100 steps, or in 20 steps.
-7. `wikipedia-35M_expirationtime_replace_runbook.yaml`: A runbook that takes the same setup as `wikipedia-35M_expirationtime_runbook.yaml`, but also replaces some points before they expire.
-8. `msturing-10M_slidingwindow_runbook.yaml`: A runbook using the `msturing-10M` dataset which inserts half the points, then maintains the index at a consistent size using a sliding window.
+7. `msturing-10M_slidingwindow_runbook.yaml`: A runbook using the `msturing-10M` dataset which inserts half the points, then maintains the index at a consistent size using a sliding window.
-9. `clustered_replace_runbook.yaml`: A replace-focused runbook which takes the `msturing-10M-clustered` dataset, inserts a fraction of the points in each cluster, then replaces some of that fraction with vector ids from the same cluster.
+8. `clustered_replace_runbook.yaml`: A replace-focused runbook which takes the `msturing-10M-clustered` dataset, inserts a fraction of the points in each cluster, then replaces some of that fraction with vector ids from the same cluster.
-10. `random_replace_runbook.yaml`: A replace-focused runbook which takes the `msturing-10M-clustered` dataset, inserts a fraction of the points in each cluster, then replaces some of that fraction with vector ids from a different randomly selected cluster.
+9. `random_replace_runbook.yaml`: A replace-focused runbook which takes the `msturing-10M-clustered` dataset, inserts a fraction of the points in each cluster, then replaces some of that fraction with vector ids from a different randomly selected cluster.
+10. `wikipedia-35M_expirationtime_runbook.yaml`: A runbook using the `wikipedia-35M` dataset which inserts each point with a randomly chosen expiration time: never, in 100 steps, or in 20 steps.
+11. `wikipedia-1M_expiration_time_runbook.yaml`: A version of `wikipedia-35M_expirationtime_runbook.yaml` using the smaller `wikipedia-1M` dataset.
+12. `wikipedia-35M_expirationtime_replace_only_runbook.yaml`: A runbook that takes the same setup as `wikipedia-35M_expirationtime_runbook.yaml`, but replaces points instead of deleting them using an expiration time based system.
+13. `wikipedia-1M_expiration_time_replace_only_runbook.yaml`: A version of `wikipedia-35M_expiration_time_replace_only_runbook.yaml` using the smaller `wikipedia-1M` dataset.
+14. `wikipedia-35M_expirationtime_replace_delete_runbook.yaml`: A runbook that takes the same setup as `wikipedia-35M_expirationtime_runbook.yaml`, but replaces points instead of deleting them using an expiration time based system.
+15. `wikipedia-1M_expiration_time_replace_delete_runbook.yaml`: A version of `wikipedia-35M_expiration_time_replace_delete_runbook.yaml` using the smaller `wikipedia-1M` dataset.